CaioAlvesJacinto/CaioAlvesJacinto/README.md

 ![Welcome](/profile-readme-github.png?raw=true)

 ## 🎥 About me
-My name is Caio Alves Jacinto and I'm student of Programming in Java and Python!
+My name is Caio Alves Jacinto and I'm student of Programming in Java, Python and Web Development!
 Currently, I'm interning in a company of the professional replacement Recolokey - Coaching & Carreiras and, I work with automation and process development.

 ## 🎓 What I know
 - **Competitive Programming**